wissem01chiha/tinydnn/CONTRIBUTING.md

 How to contribute
 ========

-Thanks for taking the time to contribute to tiny-dnn!
+Thanks for taking the time to contribute to tinydnn!
 The following are a few guidelines for contributors.
 These are just guidelines, not rules, and feel free to propose changes to this document in a pull request.

 ## Getting Started